Global Methodist Church: Beliefs

 The doctrines of the Global Methodist Church, which are aligned with Wesleyan-Arminian theology, are contained in its Book of Discipline and in The Catechism of the Global Methodist Church.

-Organization
+Structure

+Leadership

-Much like both the UMC and FMC, the GMC will have an episcopacy that will oversee annual conferences.
+Much like both the UMC and Free Methodist Church (FMC), the GMC will have an episcopacy that will oversee annual conferences.
 Unlike the UMC, bishops within the GMC will be consecrated to serve for a set term, as opposed to a lifetime role.
 The role within the UMC of district superintendent will be replaced with that of a presiding elder.

+At its September 2024 convening general conference in Costa Rica, the GMC approved a constitution in which bishops function as "general superintendents," working collectively to guard the doctrine and practice of the whole church instead of being assigned to oversee individual conferences.
+At each future general conference, scheduled to take place every six years, the GMC's episcopal areas (groups of six to eight annual conferences) will nominate from their areas candidates to serve as bishops for the next six-year period.
+Following election to a six-year term, bishops are eligible to be elected to one additional term.
+The convening general conference also elected and consecrated six bishops to serve the church in the intervening period before the next general conference in 2026.
+The newly appointed bishops—Kimba Everiste of the Democratic Republic of the Congo; John Pena Auta of Nigeria; and Leah Hidde-Gregory, Kenneth Levingston, Carolyn Moore, and Jeff Greenway of the United States—joining former United Methodist bishops Scott J. Jones and Mark Webb of the United States and Johnwesley Yohanna of Nigeria in the general superintendency of the GMC.
+The church also selected Mike Schafer of Texas as its first connectional operations officer, the lead staff member for the denomination, succeeding Keith Boyette, who retired after holding the role on a transitional basis.

+Annual conferences

 In May 2022, the Judicial Council of the United Methodist Church ruled that none of the 51 annual conferences in the United States can leave the church for the GMC and that only individual churches can do so.
 However, the ruling does not apply to conferences outside the United States.
-The Romania-Bulgaria Conference had already voted to leave the UMC, and in June the Evangelical Methodist Church in Croatia joined as a member church of the GMC.
+The Romania-Bulgaria Conference had already voted to leave the UMC, and in June the Evangelical Methodist Church in Zagreb, Croatia, joined as a member congregation of the GMC.
+Four United Methodist conferences in Nigeria voted to leave and were received into the GMC in July 2024.
+In 2025, the GMC received four annual conferences spanning Belarus, Russia and Central Asia, as well as their bishop Eduard Khegay, following their separation from the UMC.

+Annual conferences on the Global Methodist Church as of August 2025 are: